13AP/education/README.md

 5. Attend a Mid-State Student Life Event
      1.	https://www.facebook.com/groups/mstclife/events

-6. Attend an AITP virtual or in person event
-7. Attend an Industry Online Webinar
+6. Attend an Industry Online Webinar
-8. Plan or volunteer at a conference at Mid-State
+7. Plan or volunteer at a conference at Mid-State
-9. Suggest an event to your instructor
+8. Suggest an event to your instructor

 ### Organizations (0 – 3)
 1. Act as a Gaming Club Leader (Hold a position or run an event)
 2. Become a member of any student organization on campus
-3. Be a member of a professional association or group (AITP, CWITA, etc…)
+3. Be a member of a professional association or group (Toastmasters, CWITA, etc…)
 4. Become a member and join an initiative with The Knoble
      1.	https://www.theknoble.com/